Elastoinertial turbulence: Data-driven reduced-order model based on manifold dynamics: Formulation and governing equations

 where $\boldsymbol{\Tilde{h}}(t_i+\Delta t_s)=\boldsymbol{h}(t_i)+\int_{t_i}^{t_i+\Delta t_s} \left(\boldsymbol{g} (\boldsymbol{h}) - \mathsfbi{A}\boldsymbol{h}\right)dt$ is a time forward prediction of the NODE over time interval $\Delta t_s$.
 Details of the different neural networks are summarised in Table \ref{table_nn}.

 The ROM of EIT in the present study has been developed using a statistically stationary dataset consisting of $1000$ time units simulated using time step $\Delta t=0.001$ and sampled at the interval of $\Delta t_s=0.025$ time unit, which leads to a total of $40000$ snapshots.
 The correlation time of the dynamics of EIT is small ($<1$ time unit), so this dataset is sufficient to develop our ROM.
 Here, $80 \%$ of data have been used for training and $20 \%$ data for testing.
 The losses used to train the neural networks (Eqs. \ref{loss_autoencoder} and \ref{loss_NODE}) are the ensemble-averaged over the training data.
+The DNS was performed in parallel mode on 24 processors on an HPC cluster and it took $\approx 2$ weeks to compute for $1000$ time units.
+The VEDManD framework consists of 3 steps, and a single processor was used to develop our ROM.
+The first step, the projection of the dataset on $4000$ VEPOD modes, takes $\approx 4$ hours.
+The second step, the training of the autoencoder, takes $\approx2$ days.
+The third step, the training of the NODE, takes $2-3$ hours.
+Thus, the development of ROM takes $\approx2.5$ days on a single processor.
+Once, the model is developed, it evolves dynamics for $1000$ time units in seconds on a single processor.